leodube/DigitalGarden/📕 Reading/Scientific Papers/Physical Exertion and Working Efficiency of Reforestation Workers.md

 - The more tree planting experience you have, the faster your work pace.
 - The faster your work pace, the higher your working HR.

+**This next part is the most interesting aspect of the study, in my opinion:**
+- No significant relationship was found between the proportion of time spent planting each tree and experience level, or the proportion of time spent planting each tree and work pace.